Rinov Rivaldy

 Rinov Rivaldy (born 12 November 1999) is an Indonesian badminton player affiliated with Djarum club.
-He won the gold medal at the 2017 World Junior Championships, and bronze medals at the 2019 and 2021 Southeast Asian Games in the mixed doubles with Pitha Haningtyas Mentari.
+He won the gold medal at the 2017 World Junior Championships, and bronze medals at the 2019 and 2021 SEA Games in the mixed doubles with Pitha Haningtyas Mentari.

 Career

+In September-October 2021, Rivaldy alongside the Indonesian team competed at the 2021 Sudirman Cup in Vantaa, Finland.
+He won a match in the group stage against B. R. Sankeerth and Crystal Lai of Canada.
+Indonesia advanced to the knockout stage but lost at the quarterfinals against Malaysia.

 2023

 In January, Rivaldy and Pitha Haningtyas Mentari started 2023 BWF World Tour by losing in the first round of Malaysia Open from 8th seed Thom Gicquel and Delphine Delrue of France.
 In the next week, they also lost the first round of India Open from 4th seed Wang Yilyu and Huang Dongping of China.
-They competed in the home tournament, Indonesia Masters, but unfortunately lost in the second round from unseeded Chinese pair Feng Yanzhe and Huang Dongping.
+They competed in the home tournament, Indonesia Masters, but lost in the second round from unseeded Chinese pair Feng Yanzhe and Huang Dongping.

-In February, Rivaldy join the Indonesia national badminton team to compete at the Badminton Asia Mixed Team Championships, but unfortunately the teams lost in the quarter-finals from team Korea.
+In February, Rivaldy join the Indonesia national badminton team to compete at the Badminton Asia Mixed Team Championships, but the teams lost in the quarter-finals from team Korea.

+In March, Rivaldy and Mentari competed in the All England Open but had to lose in the first round from 6th seed Malaysian pair Tan Kian Meng and Lai Pei Jing.
+In the next tour, he competed in the Swiss Open, but had to retire in the quarter-finals from Chinese Taipei pair Ye Hong-wei and Lee Chia-hsin.

+In late April, Rivaldy and Mentari competed at the Asian Championships in Dubai, United Arab Emirates, but had to lose in the quarter-finals from 8th seed Malaysian pair Goh Soon Huat and Shevon Jemie Lai in three games.